python/exceptiongroups/except_star.md

 ### Raising ExceptionGroups manually

-Exception groups can be raised manually:
+Exception groups can be created and raised as follows:

 ```python
 try: